 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), enologists are a part of the food scientist and technologist field.
-In 2012, the BLS predicted 9% employment growth for these professionals through 2022.
-PayScale.com reported that winemakers earned a median salary of $56,158 as of 2014.
+In 2018, the BLS predicted employment growth for these professionals through 2028 was as fast as the average.
+PayScale.com reported that winemakers in the 90th percentile earned $37,000 or more, per year.